maissa-sayoud/maissa-sayoud/README.md

 <h3 align="center">I am a passionate student specializing in Artificial Intelligence at USTHB, Algeria.
 I am dedicated to exploring the vast potentials of AI and machine learning.
 My journey involves working on various projects, and I am currently focused on training models for different applications, including robotics, text, image and sound processing.<br><br>
 💡 On this GitHub profile, I am sharing repositories to help students with their projects ^^ !
 <br>
-Note that I am not sharing my personal projects here UwU !</h3>
+Note that I am not sharing my personal projects here !</h3>
 <br>
 - 🌱 I’m currently learning **Advanced neural network architectures - Reinforcement learning - Training models for sound recognition - Audio signal processing**